fieldOfView/OctoPrint-AppAuth/README.md

+*This plugin is deprecated by the bundled appkeys plugin*

 # OctoPrint-AppAuth

 Adds a mechanism to let applications request access to the API, letting a logged in user on the OctoPrint